Peter Cobley

 You see Peeps you don’t have to worry if people reject you on Social Media.
 It is not real, and neither are the people.

 Others who dumped, blocked me include Chris Phillips, who I realise is certainly not sincere as he plays, Julie O’Regan who is gossip extraordinaire and unhappily lonely as she works her way “around”.
-Richard Gee, butter would not melt in this mouth as to his actions, and James Sheard, the master of Social Media manipulation.
-And the nice Des Thorpe, well so I thought and more fool me.
+Richard Gee, butter would not melt in this mouth as to his actions, and James Sheard, who let me down so badly.
+And Des Thorpe, who I viewed as a friend.

 Over to Lily Allen.